grafana/grafana/docs/sources/dashboards/share-dashboards-panels/_index.md

 As of Grafana 8.0, anonymous access permission is no longer available for Grafana Cloud.
 {{< /admonition >}}

+To create a panel that can be embedded, follow these steps:

-1. Hover over any part of the panel you want to share to display the actions menu on the top right corner.
+1. Hover over any part of the panel you want to share to display the actions menu on the top-right corner.
 1. Click the menu and select **Share embed**.

+   The **Share embed** drawer opens.

-1. (Optional) Toggle the **Time range** switch to set whether the panel uses the current relative time range to an absolute time range.
+1. (Optional) Toggle the **Lock time range** switch to set whether the panel uses the current relative time range or an absolute time range.
 This option is enabled by default.
-1. Select the **Current**, **Dark**, or **Light** theme for the dashboard.
+1. Select the theme for the dashboard.
+Choose from **Current**, **Dark**, or **Light**.
 <!-- Can you make changes to the HTML here? -->
 1. Click **Copy to clipboard**.
-1. Paste the HTML code into the website code.
+1. Paste the HTML code into your website code.
 1. Click the **X** at the top-right corner to close the share drawer.

 Here's an example of what the HTML code might look like: